Deeplygends/microservices/README.md

 - Quentin Sauvage

-### Project of an application built with microservices.
+### Project : application built with microservices.

 This application manages books, readers and the ability for the readers to borrow books.
 It consits of three distinct microservices : book, reader and borrow.
 It has been built to be fully runnable on Docker.